-Nearly two decade ago, Marion created “Love and Religion: An Interfaith Workshop for Jews and Their Partners” and has since worked with over 600 interfaith couples.
+Marion Usher created “Love and Religion: An Interfaith Workshop for Jews and Their Partners” nearly two decades ago, and has since worked with over 600 interfaith couples.
 In the workshop, she helps facilitate conversations where Jewish interfaith couples have the opportunity to: address questions they have about establishing a religious life, discuss the central challenges they face, and learn skills to enhance their relationship.
 In the context of this safe environment, couples feel comfortable sharing their concerns and meeting other couples dealing with similar issues.
 Marion also serves as a Clinical Professor of Psychiatry at the George Washington School of Medicine and Behavioral Sciences and works with individuals and couples in clinical practice.